amberjennings/netpls/README.md

 ## Notes:
 - Please secure your .cfg file!
 This will have important passwords in it.
 - If it doesn't work, please try to do some debugging or contact me before raising an issue.
+- If your system is not using systemd, you can run this script via cron.<br>
+    - For example, to run every 30 minutes:
+    - */30 * * * * python3 /path/to/netpls.py